Oppodelldog/droxy/README.md

       isDetached=false        # starts the container in background RequireEnvVars=false    # if true, not defined env vars that are configured will lead to an error uniqueNames=true
+      mergeTemplateArrays = ["Volumes"] # in command config this will merge Volumes instead of overwriting them
       # volume mappings
       volumes = [
           "${HOME}:${HOME}",